 At the same time, ligatures are special characters that combine two or more letters into a single glyph.
 Apple uses both techniques in its typography to create a clean and modern look by carefully adjusting the spacing between letters and using ligatures to connect certain letter combinations.
 They can achieve a unique and cohesive visual style that differentiates them from other tech companies.

 In this example, your keyboard’s controls determine the number of visible characters.
-Working on my MacOS system, pasting the signs, I would see there are always just 4 of them.
+Working on my MacOS system, pasting the signs, I would see there are always just 4.
 On iOS, you can use Option + 1 2 3 to select the specific.

 An option that will change how many characters you can see by bringing up this menu.
 Option + 1 2 3 These commands are listed above.
 Character spacing is handy as it also changes why your text span (pasted from OS X or however you copied it) remains onscreen within ZoomFix’s preview area.